Hansel Enmanuel: Recruiting

-Hansel was rated a three-star recruit by 247Sports.
+Hansel was rated a three-star recruit by 247Sports and was ranked the no. 243 prospect in the nation by On3.
 He received his first Division I offer from Tennessee State in August 2021.
 That offer was followed by an offer from Memphis in February 2022.

 In June 2022, he announced that he was considering Memphis, Northwestern State and Bethune–Cookman, as well as the Overtime Elite professional league.
 He committed to Northwestern State on July 23.